rapid7/metasploit-framework/Creating-Metasploit-Framework-LoginScanners.md

 ## Constants

-Although not defined on Base, each LoginScanner has a series of Constants that can be defined on it to assist with critical behaviour.
+Although not defined on Base, each `LoginScanner` has a series of Constants that can be defined on it to assist with critical behaviour.

- - DEFAULT_PORT: DEFAULT_PORT is a simple constant for use with set_sane_defaults.
-If the port isn't set by the user it will use DEFAULT_PORT.
+ - **`DEFAULT_PORT`**: `DEFAULT_PORT` is a simple constant for use with `set_sane_defaults`.
+If the port isn't set by the user it will use `DEFAULT_PORT`.
 This is put in a constant so it can be quickly referenced from outside the scanner.

 These next two Constants are used by the LoginScanner namespace method classes_for_services.
 This method invoked by `Metasploit::Framework::LoginScanner.classes_for_service(<Mdm::service>)` will actually return an array of LoginScanner classes that may be useful to try against that particular Service.
- - LIKELY_PORTS : This constant holds n array of port numbers that it would be likely useful to use this scanner against.
+ - **`LIKELY_PORTS`** : This constant holds n array of port numbers that it would be likely useful to use this scanner against.
- - LIKELY_SERVICE_NAMES : like above except with strings for service names instead of port numbers.
+ - **`LIKELY_SERVICE_NAMES`** : Like above except with strings for service names instead of port numbers.

- - PRIVATE_TYPES : This contains an array of symbols representing the different Private credential types it supports.
-It should always match the demodulize result for the Private class i.e :password, :ntlm_hash, :ssh_key
+ - **`PRIVATE_TYPES`** : This contains an array of symbols representing the different Private credential types it supports.
+It should always match the demodulize result for the Private class i.e :password, `:ntlm_hash`, `:ssh_key`

-These constants are fore LoginScanners that have to deal with Realms such as AD domains or Database Names.
+These constants are fore `LoginScanners` that have to deal with Realms such as AD domains or Database Names.

- - REALM_KEY: The type of Realm this scanner expects to deal with.
-Should always be a constants from metasploit::Model::Login::Status
+ - **`REALM_KEY`**: The type of Realm this scanner expects to deal with.
+Should always be a constants from `Metasploit::Model::Login::Status`
- - DEFAULT_REALM: Some scanners have a default realm (like WORKSTATION for AD domain stuff).
+ - **`DEFAULT_REALM`**: Some scanners have a default realm (like WORKSTATION for AD domain stuff).
 If a credential is given to a scanner that requires a realm, but the credential has no realm, this value will be added to the credential as the realm.

- - CAN_GET_SESSION: this should be either true or false as to whether we expect we could somehow get a session with a Credential found from this scanner.
+ - **`CAN_GET_SESSION`**: this should be either true or false as to whether we expect we could somehow get a session with a Credential found from this scanner.

- example1 ( Metasploit::Framework::LoginScanner::FTP)
+ **example1 ( Metasploit::Framework::LoginScanner::FTP)**

  ```ruby
   DEFAULT_PORT         = 21